reactjs/React.NET/site/jekyll/getting-started/aspnetcore.md

 ReactJS.NET requires at least Visual Studio 2015 and ASP.NET Core 1.0, but has also been tested with VS 2017 and .NET Core 2.1.

 Install the `React.AspNet` package through NuGet.
-You will also need to install a JS engine to use (either V8 or ChakraCore are recommended).
+You will also need to install a JS engine to use (either V8 or ChakraCore are recommended) and `JavaScriptEngineSwitcher.Extensions.MsDependencyInjection` package.
 See the [JSEngineSwitcher docs](https://github.com/Taritsyn/JavaScriptEngineSwitcher/wiki/Registration-of-JS-engines) for more information.
 After these packages are installed, ReactJS.NET needs to be initialised in your `Startup.cs` file (unfortunately this can not be done automatically like in previous versions of ASP.NET with WebActivator).

 At the top of Startup.cs, add:

 ```
 using Microsoft.AspNetCore.Http;
-using JavaScriptEngineSwitcher.Core;
 using JavaScriptEngineSwitcher.ChakraCore;
+using JavaScriptEngineSwitcher.Extensions.MsDependencyInjection;
 using React.AspNet;
 ```